 Assoc.
 Prof. Hu’s research ambition, “to design and implement ‘digital twins’ of cities via (secure) networked-embedded sensing systems”, may be a way off yet, but successively larger projects are bringing him closer to making them a reality.

 “Currently, we are working to deploy an IoT system in the Sydney Olympic Park, which will see how our technology scales,” he says.
 Hu is also the lead on the CRC’s ‘IoT for indoor cropping’ project, a collaboration with Western Sydney University scientists and industry partner WBS Technology.

 A talent for networking

-Wen Hu’s expertise lies in the field of wireless sensor networks and the Internet of Things (IoT) – the area to which he has devoted much of his research career to date.
+Wen Hu’s expertise lies in the field of wireless sensor networks and machine-to-machine communications, or IoT – the area to which he has devoted much of his research career to date.

 “I completed my PhD in wireless sensor networks about 15 years ago,” says Hu, now an Associate Professor in UNSW Sydney’s School of Computer Science and Engineering.

 Much of Assoc.
 Prof. Hu’s work since has been focused on developing novel applications of such networks.
-He’s also led projects exploring low-power communications; security and ‘compressive sensing’ in sensor network systems; and machine-to-machine communications – also known as the Internet of Things (IoT).
+He’s also led projects exploring low-power communications; security and ‘compressive sensing’ in sensor network systems; and IoT.

 A sensor-led scientific sojourn